CaptialRBLX/LunarHub/README.md

 -----Features-----
->ClickAndScript technology
+.ClickAndScript technology
->Easy Rejoin
+.Easy Rejoin
->Simple GUI
+.Simple GUI
->And many more to come!
+.And many more to come!
 ------------------